 26 Sep 2020

-The entire process of evolution we have witnessed in the office landscape in recent years ground to halt as lockdown forced us all to retire to our homes earlier this year.
+The entire process of evolution we have witnessed in the office workplace landscape in recent years ground to halt as lockdown forced us all to retire to our homes earlier this year.
 Things will never go back to the way they were.
 The coronavirus pandemic has been spoken of as the biggest disruption since World War II, and as only a minute proportion of us return to the workplace, we may perhaps be arriving at the end of the beginning.
 However, the majority of us remain in the same situation: working from home.
 Outwardly, it’s an equalized experience, however within our homes, each of us has unique circumstances which would result in very different experiences.
 Some may be reaping the benefits of their home office environment, whereas others may be finding it exhaustingly challenging.
 In the initial weeks of lockdown, the overall collective reaction to working from home was how it had been a remarkable success, but were we deceiving ourselves?
 As Lindsay Wilson, president of Corgan, said “we may have been lulled into feeling like this was so successful.”
 A period out of lockdown will truly tell.
 We will need to become accustomed to the fact that the consequential period of the workplace, shaping the future of work, will not happen overnight.
-It will be a gradual progression as each organisation pursues their best solution.
+It will be a gradual progression as each organization pursues its best solution.

 The coronavirus will eventually be brought under control, and this will in turn be reflected in society.
 It’s an inherent characteristic of human nature to return (as much as possible) to some semblance of normality.
 As Dr Jeremy Greene, a medical historian at John Hopkins University, told the New York Times, “when people ask, ‘when will this end?,’ they are asking about the social ending.”
 Take, for instance, the Spanish flu of 1918, ‘as soon as the effects subsided, people stopped worrying’, and then came the roaring 20s, an era of optimism and euphoria.